-- this is a totally ad-hoc fix; the JVM spec includes some ad-hoc restrictions on the initialisation of final fields - A revision of the Java Memory Model specifies how compilers & VM (incl. underlying hardware) can deal with concurrency, in 2004. - The API implementation of String was only fixed in Java 2 (aka 1.5)
+- due to ad-hoc restrictions on the initialisation of final fields - A revision of the Java Memory Model specifies how compilers & VM (incl. underlying hardware) can deal with concurrency, in 2004. - The API implementation of String was only fixed in Java 2 (aka 1.5)